-"The boys’ name James has become a popular middle name for girls and started a trend for traditional masculine names in the middle," Redmond explained.
+"The boys’ name James has become a popular middle name for girls and started a trend for traditional masculine names in the middle," Redmond explains.
 "This might be a way to honor a male relative or hero in your daughter’s name without 'feminizing' it."

-Redmond told TODAY that honor names might be more important for girls now than in the past.
+Redmond tells TODAY.com that strong middle names for girls that honor a loved one might be more important for girls now than in the past.

-“These might include mother’s or grandmother’s surname or a heroine or female ancestor’s name, though sometimes made more contemporary,” she said.
-"Grandma Mary or Maria might have a contemporary namesake with the middle name Mae or Maeve.”
+“These might include mother’s or grandmother’s surname or a heroine or female ancestor’s name, though sometimes made more contemporary,” she says.
+“Grandma Mary or Maria might have a contemporary namesake with the middle name Mae or Maeve.”

 Still searching for the perfect middle name for your baby girl?
 You aren't alone.

-"Parents today see the child’s entire name, including surname, as a package deal," Redmond said.
+"Parents today see the child’s entire name, including surname, as a package deal," Redmond says.
 "They look to the middle name to do everything the first name and last name haven’t done — represent one parent’s ethnic heritage, for example, or make the overall name more exciting or down-to-earth."